flyingtoaster0/PiZeroWLightSwitch/README.md

 A few libraries are needed in order to run the project.

+`pip3 install json PyYaml`

+#### Desktop Only
+When running on a desktop, input and rendering is done by PyGame.

-`pip3 install json PyYaml pygame==1.9.6`
+`pip3 install pygame==1.9.6`

 #### Raspberry Pi Only
-To run the project on a Raspberry Pi using GPIO and the 128x32 display, the additional libraries are needed.
+To run the project on a Raspberry Pi using GPIO and the 128x32 ssd1306 display, the additional libraries are needed.

+`RPi.GPIO` takes care of reading the state of the GPIO pins.

+`adafruit-circuitpython-ssd1306` is a nice library from Adafruit that helps easily write to the ssd1306 display.

 `pip3 install RPi.GPIO adafruit-circuitpython-ssd1306`